Phawaaaz/supaBank/Readme.md

 **Testimonials:**

 ```
 "SupaBank has completely transformed my banking experience.
-The ease of transfers and the secure savings options give me confidence and peace of mind." - Alice Johnson
+The ease of transfers and the secure savings options give me confidence and peace of mind." - Abdullahi Alabi

 "I appreciate the 24/7 support SupaBank provides.
-Anytime I have a question or an issue, their team is always ready to assist me." - Michael Smith
+Anytime I have a question or an issue, their team is always ready to assist me." - Jubril Egbebi

 "The AI-powered insights from SupaBank have helped me manage my finances better than ever.
-I love how personalized and helpful the advice is." - Sarah Williams
+I love how personalized and helpful the advice is." - Abdul Misbaudeen

 "SupaBank's innovative technology and user-friendly interface make managing my business finances a breeze.
-I highly recommend their services to anyone." - David Brown
+I highly recommend their services to anyone." - Ayilara Sodiq

 "I never worry about the security of my funds with SupaBank.
-Their advanced fraud detection system is top-notch and gives me great peace of mind." - Emily Davis
+Their advanced fraud detection system is top-notch and gives me great peace of mind." - Precious Akintoye
 ```

 ## Operation-Section